maplayers/map_layers/README.md

 MapLayers makes it easy to integrate a dynamic map in a Rails application.
 It can display map tiles and markers loaded from many different data sources.
 The included map viewer is [OpenLayers](http://www.openlayers.org/).

 With MapLayers you can :
-- create map using all available options from openlayers
+- create map using all available options from OpenLayers
 - add/remove/show/hide layers
 - handle events triggered on maps